 DBCA is headed by the Director General, who is also the CEO for the three separate statutory authorities.
-BGPA has a governing board and the Executive Director is responsible for the day-to-day operations of Bold Park and Kings Park and Botanic Garden.
+BGPA has a governing board, and the Executive Director is responsible for the day-to-day operations.
 BGPA is within the portfolio of the Minister for Environment.

-Delivery of services, programs and activities is managed under five key areas Business and Finance; Business and Community Engagement, Horticulture and Living Collections, Environment and Infrastructure and Kings Park Science.
+Delivery of services, programs and activities is managed under five key areas Environment and Infrastructure, Visitor and Community Engagement, Corporate and Commercial Services, Horticulture and Living Collections, and Kings Park Science.

-Kings Park Science and BGPA's reference Herbarium operate as part of DBCA's Biodiversity and Conservation Science division but continue to deliver outcomes in conservation science generally and to support the core functions of the Western Australian Botanic Garden and Kings Park and Bold Park bushlands.
+Kings Park Science operates as part of DBCA's Biodiversity and Conservation Science division but continues to deliver outcomes in conservation science generally and to support the core functions of the Western Australian Botanic Garden and Kings Park and Bold Park bushlands.